maidsafe/sn_browser/README.md

   * [Git](https://git-scm.com/)
   * [Yarn](https://yarnpkg.com) (as a replacement for `npm`).

-1. Clone this GitHub repository.
+1. Clone this GitHub repository:

     ```bash
     git clone https://github.com/maidsafe/safe_browser.git
     ```

-2. Install the dependencies.
+2. Install the dependencies:

     ``` bash
     cd safe_browser
     yarn
     ```

-    If you are working on a development environment, you can run `NODE_ENV=dev yarn` instead in order to get the `safe_client` libraries which use the `MockVault` file rather than connecting to the SAFE Network.
+    If you're actively developing, you can run `NODE_ENV=dev yarn` instead in order to get the `safe_client` libraries which use the `MockVault` file rather than connecting to the SAFE Network.

-3. Build SAFE Browser and open it.
+3. Build the SAFE Browser and open it:

     ```bash
     yarn run build
     yarn start
     ```

-    If you're doing development, `yarn run watch` to have assets build automatically.
+    If you're actively developing, you can use `yarn run watch` to have assets built automatically when they change.

-6. Package SAFE Browser.
+6. Package the SAFE Browser for production:

     ```bash
     yarn run package